Giro d'Italia Preview & Betting Tips

 Monday (18 May)Rest Day

-After the rider's second rest day, they will proceed to six more stages, covering a total distance of 850.2km.
-This phase will see them head from Viareggio (19th) with a time trial through to Milan (24th) to complete the six stages of this part of the tour.
+After the rider's second rest day, they proceeded to six more stages, covering a total distance of 850.2km.
+This phase saw them head from Viareggio (19th) with a time trial through to Milan (24th) to complete the six stages of this part of the tour.

 StageRouteWinner